mugglmenzel/dynamodbmigrator/README.md

 Usage
 -----

+Parameters needed:
+- AWS Access Key of your original AWS Account
+- AWS Secret Key of your original AWS Account
+- AWS Access Key of your destination AWS Account
+- AWS Secret Key of your destination AWS Account
+- a table prefix to select the tables to migrate

 Enter both access and secret Key for each your original AWS account and destination AWS account of the migration into the parameters section of the scala file https://github.com/mugglmenzel/dynamodbmigrator/blob/master/src/main/scala/DynamoDBMigrator.scala.
 Also, enter a table prefix to be considered.
 In case a table prefix absent for your setup enter full table name and execute the script for each table.